 The Holiday season is here along with all the great food and sweets that can compromise our dental health.
 No matter what you celebrate this time of year be it Christmas, Hanukkah, Kwanzaa or Yule.

-1. Stay clear of soda – With all the gatherings, and parties during the holidays it is easy to drink more then your share of soda.
+1. Stay clear of soda – With all the gatherings, and parties during the holidays it is easy to drink more than your share of soda.
 Soda is never good for your teeth.
-Soda is full of sugar, and even if you opt for diet or sugar free, they are not much better for your teeth either.
+Soda is full of sugar, and even if you opt for diet or sugar-free, they are not much better for your teeth either.
 If you really want to have something that is fizzy, try carbonated water instead.

 2. Watch the wine – If you like red wine, be mindful of how this can stain your teeth.
 White wine is less of a risk to your teeth.
 If you do opt for red wine, drink it with food to help mitigate how much of it gets on your teeth.
-Also make sure your brush your teeth afterwards if you do.
+Also, make sure you brush your teeth afterward if you do.

-This are just a few tips you should follow during the holidays and any other part of the year.
+This is just a few tips you should follow during the holidays and any other part of the year.
 If you have any questions please reach out.